gokeeper/posts/_posts/2026-02-17-opencode-upgrade-sessions.md

 sqlite3 ~/.local/share/opencode/opencode.db "SELECT * FROM session;"
 ```

 **The Aha Moment:** The sessions *were* actually inside the database!
-The migration script hadn't failed to import them.
-However, it had imported my older sessions with a `project_id` of `'global'`.
-Because the OpenCode UI strictly filters the view based on the current Git repository's hash, it was intentionally hiding all of those 'global' rows whenever I launched the tool inside my project directory.
+They hadn't been deleted or lost during the DB upgrade.
+The problem was entirely based on how OpenCode handles Git repositories.

+When my project folders were unversioned, OpenCode saved all of their sessions under the `project_id` of `'global'`.
+But the moment I put those directories into a Git repo, OpenCode started identifying the workspace by its root Git commit hash.
+When I launched the app, the UI intentionally hid all of my old `'global'` rows because it was now strictly querying the database for the new Git hash!

 ### The One-Line Fix
-Since the data was already safe and sound in the database, I just needed to remap the `project_id` for those specific sessions from `'global'` to my repository's Git hash.
+Since the data was already safe and sound in the database, I just needed to remap the `project_id` for those specific sessions from `'global'` to my new repository's Git hash.

 ```bash
 # Ensure the project exists in the DB to prevent foreign key errors